 Abstract

 With regard to motion-constrained tile set (MCTS) extraction information set SEI message described in JCTVC-AA1005, the correction of typo, additional description for MCTSs order in the output picture, and additional description for the procedure for slice segment header adjustment are proposed in this contribution.

+In the revised version, the slice address reordering process of the decoder is updated based on the comment in the discussion.

 Problem Statement